Ecuador Adoption

 Travel Requirements for Ecuador Adoption

-Families will typically stay in Ecuador for 6-10 weeks, but this can vary on a case-by-case basis.
+Families will typically stay in Ecuador for 6-12 weeks, but this timeline will vary on a case-by-case basis, based on the region where the child resides and the court process for that region.
 For married couples, both parents must travel to Ecuador and be present during portions of the adoption process, with at least one parent required to stay for the entire duration of the trip.

 This timeframe in the country includes traveling to the city where the child currently resides, as well as working with government offices in Quito and Guayaquil to complete the country’s required bonding timeframe, court process, child’s immigration medical exam, and processing the child’s birth certificate, cedula, passport, and visa.